LeoFrancaBessa/-Django-Covid19-XRay-Prediction-WebApp/README.md

-# Covid-19 on X-Ray Diagnosis :brazil:
+# X-Ray diagnosis for Covid-19 :brazil:

 ## Table of Content
   * [Demo](#demo)